Python is a widely used high-level programming language. It is also one of the most popular and flexible server-side languages.

 Python Installation on Windows

-The installation requires downloading the official Python .exe installer and running it on your system.
-The sections below will explain several options and details during the installation process.
+The installation requires you to download the official Python .exe installer and run it on your system.
+The sections below explain several options and details during the installation process.

 Step 1: Select Python Version

 Deciding on a version depends on what you want to do in Python.
-The two major versions are Python 2 and Python 3.
-Choosing one over the other might be better depending on your project details.
-If there are no constraints, choose whichever one you prefer.
+The two major versions are Python 2 and Python 3, but Python 2 is outdated and no longer supported.

 Step 2: Download Python Executable Installer

-1. Open a web browser and navigate to the Downloads for Windows section of the official Python website.
+1. Access the Downloads section of the official Python website.

 Step 3: Run Executable Installer